Vaping Giants Like Juul Have Reversed Years Of Progress Against Tobacco Use, Researchers Say

 These statistics are particularly concerning for anti-tobacco advocate groups such as the Truth Initiative.

-“Youth tobacco use is at its highest in nearly 20 years, primarily driven by e-cigarettes resulting in over 5 million youth now vaping across America,” explained Robin Koval, CEO and president of this initiative.
+“Youth tobacco use is at its highest in nearly 20 years, primarily driven by e-cigarettes resulting in over 5 million youth now vaping across America,” explained Robin Koval, the CEO and president of this initiative.

 This is particularly disheartening news because many of those who are now hooked on nicotine due to vaping would have probably never even touched a traditional cigarette.
-It’s believed that the appealing sweet flavored e-juice that Juul offers, as well as the slim and sleek design of the product, appealed to young people.
+It’s believed that the appealing sweet-flavored e-juice that Juul offers, as well as the slim and sleek design of the product, appealed to young people.
 By the time more information came out about how these products affect the body, it was too late for many young people already addicted to the product.

 We've dealt with this issue in my house.
 And if you think VAPING is old news… wait until you see what we found in one local school.
 TONIGHT at 6pm and 11pm.
 What was found.. what kids admit to us.. and the tricky ways they're hiding vapes and Juul's from us.@WLWT pic.twitter.com/g1HprLwDpN